MAShah-UK/CodeBox/README.md

   * JavaFundamentals - Abstraction, encapsulation, inheritance, polymorphism.
 * **Data Structures**
   * ArrayList - Dynamically resizing array.
   * BinarySearchTree - Stores data in tree structure.
 Each node points to two further nodes.
-Search time complexity O(logn).
+Searches in O(logn).
   * HashMap - Stores data in buckets/arrays using a hashcode.
 Get and put operations complete in O(1) in best case.
   * LinkedList - Each node points to next node.
   * LinkedListTable - Elements are added/accessed using row and column indicies.
 Table can be flattened into an array.